publishpress/publishpress-series/readme.txt

 == Installation ==

-**As of version 2.4.6, Organize Series *requires* WordPress 3.7+ to work.
-Organize Series also requires PHP 5.2+.
+**As of version 2.5.7, Organize Series *requires* WordPress 4.7+ to work.
+Organize Series also currently requires PHP 5.3+ but an upcoming release will require PHP 5.6+.
 Organize Series *may* work with earlier versions of WordPress but support is not provided for earlier versions and use at your own risk.**

 **ALSO**: If you are upgrading make sure you read the upgrade notes.